DariaKIL/WES_Cardiomyopathy/README.md

 ## Goals and objectives
 Our goal was to detect previously unknown variants of SNP and indels in patients with different types of idiopathic cardiomyopathies.

-Write Pipeline for Variant Calling and Variant Filtration Analyze data with HaplotypeCaller
+* Write Pipeline for Variant Calling and Variant Filtration
+* Analyze data with HaplotypeCaller
-Annotate with Annovar, SnpEff.
+* Annotate with Annovar, SnpEff.
-All stages are included in the Snakemake pipeline, presented in this repository.
+* All stages are included in the Snakemake pipeline, presented in this repository.

 ## Material
-10 different samples WES from patients with idiopathic cases of caridiomyopathy
+10 different WES samples  from patients with idiopathic cases of caridiomyopathy

 ## Methods
 ```